Some links in this post may be affiliate links

 If you choose to grow your Mother of Thousands Kalanchoe outdoors, gradually acclimate it and place it in a shaded place to avoid scorching the leaves.

-Average warmth of 16-260C is ideal for Devil's Backbone Kalanchoe.
+Devil's Backbone Kalanchoe thrives in a warmth of 16-260C.
 The sudden change in temperature between day and night is excellent for this succulent plant as it mimicks its natural environment.

-Keep the Mother of Thousands Kalanchoe away from cold drafts to avoid sudden drops in temperature as they can lead to leaf drop and reduced growth.
+Keep the Mother of Thousands Kalanchoe away from drafts to avoid sudden drops in temperature as they can lead to reduced growth, wilting, drooping, yellowing and leaf drop.

-Devil's Backbone Kalanchoe has no need for extra humidity.
-Average room humidity of 50-55% is adequate for this plant.
-Ocassionally clean the leaves by damp-wiping with a soft cloth to get rid of dust and also discourage pest and disease infestations.
-Ensure that there is good air circulation to prevent fungal diseases.
+Kalanchoe daigremontiana has no need for extra humidity; a humidity of 50-55% is adequate for this plant.
+Ensure good air circulation to reduce fungal diseases.

-Feed Devil's Backbone Kalanchoe monthly during the growing period with a balanced, liquid fertilizer for lush growth.
-Do not feed in the cold season as growth is minimal at this time and feeding at this time can cause fertilizer burn.
+Feed Devil's Backbone Kalanchoe with a balanced, liquid fertilizer monthly in spring and summer for lush growth.
+Do not feed in fall and winter as growth is minimal at this time and feeding at this time can cause fertilizer burn.

-The best potting medium for Devil's Backbone Kalanchoe should be rich in organic matter, loose and free-draining to avoid getting soggy soil.
+The best potting mix for Devil's Backbone Kalanchoe should be rich in organic matter, loose and free-draining to avoid sogginess.
 The soil should be loose enough to allow water to drain out fast enough.
-Cactus and succulents mix is ideal for the plant.
+A Cactus and succulents mix is ideal for the plant as it drains easily.

-Repot the young Devil's Backbone Kalanchoe at the beginning of the growing season.
+Repot the young Devil's Backbone Kalanchoe at the beginning of the growing season (spring to early summer).
 Use a shallow rather than a deep pot as the plant has shallow roots.

-The pot should be only 1 size larger than the current one.
-Ensure the pot has a drainage hole to avoid getting soggy soil as it can result in root-rot.
-A clay pot is preferable as it is porous which allows the soil to dry out faster, therefore, preventing it from getting soggy.
-Check out these terracotta pots with saucer on Amazon.
+Use a pot 1 size larger that has a drainage hole to avoid waterlogging which can result in root-rot.
+A clay pot is preferable as it is porous, which allows the soil to dry out faster, therefore, preventing it from getting soggy.
+Check out these terracotta pots with drainage hole on Amazon.

 Pruning Devil's Backbone Kalanchoe requires the removal of dead and diseased leaves to maintain the plant neat and tidy.

-Devil's Backbone Kalanchoe (Kalanchoe daigremontiana) can be propagated at the beginning of the growing season from plantlets that form along the edges of the plant.
+Devil's Backbone Kalanchoe is propagated at the beginning of the growing season from the numerous plantlets that form along the edges of the leaf.
+These plantlets have roots attached and they root easily.

 It is important to note that Mother of Thousands Kalanchoe is a monocarpic plant which means it flowers only once and then dies.
 The plant takes about 2 to 5 years to mature.

-Devil's Backbone Kalanchoe (Kalanchoe daigremontiana) problems include dropping leaves, drooping leaves, leggy growth, rotting, yellowing, pests and diseases among others.
-Keep reading for more on these problems, their remedies and solutions.
+Devil's Backbone Kalanchoe problems are drooping leaves, dropping leaves, leggy growth, pests and diseases among others.
+Keep reading for more on these problems and how to fix them.

 Homeplantsguide.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.